melahn/helm-chartmap-generator/README.md

   * **-e** \<filename\>
     * The location of an Environment Specification which is a yaml file containing a list of environment variables to set before rendering helm templates.
 See the example environment specification provided in resource/example-env-spec.yaml to understand the format.
 The default is that no environment specification will be used.
   * **-v**
     * Verbose.
-If specified, some extra command line output is shown.
+If specified, some extra output is shown on the command line and in the index file.
   * **-h**
     * Help.
 Whenever specified, any other parameters are ignored.
 When no parameters are specified, *-h* is assumed.